karangupta8/karangupta8/README.md

 ## Hi there! 👋

-I'm a Computer Science graduate with 7 years of experience in Automation interested in working on Artificial Intelligence, self-hosted software solutions and general automation.
-I enjoy working on backend technology and experimenting in self hosted environments.
+I'm a Computer Science graduate with 8 years of experience in Digital Transformation interested in working on Artificial Intelligence, self-hosted software solutions and general automation.
+I enjoy working on automation technologies and experimenting in self hosted environments.

 ### What I Do 🛠️